PreranaRaghuwanshi/JPDB-student-enrollment-form/README.md

 Form Validation: Ensures all fields are filled before saving or updating the data.
 Reset Functionality: Users can reset the form at any stage without saving the data.
 Responsive Design: Built with Bootstrap, ensuring the form is responsive and mobile-friendly.

+**Benefits of using JPDB**
+Minimum development cost
+Minimum time to market
+Maximum data processing performance
+Futuristic technology-
+Fills gap between database and big data
+Pluggable with new algorihtms